Alberta Hunter: Personal life

 In 1919, Hunter married Willard Saxby Townsend, a former soldier who later became a labor leader for baggage handlers via the International Brotherhood of Red Caps, but the marriage was short-lived.
 They separated within months, as Hunter did not want to quit her career.
 They were divorced in 1923.

 Hunter was a lesbian but kept her sexuality relatively private.
 In August 1927, she sailed for France, accompanied by Lottie Tyler, the niece of the well-known comedian Bert Williams.
 Hunter and Tyler had met in Chicago a few years earlier.
-Their relationship lasted until Tyler's death, many years later.
+They maintained an on-again off-again relationship until Tyler's death, many years later.

 Hunter is buried in the Ferncliff Cemetery and Mausoleum in Hartsdale, Westchester County, New York (Elmwood section, plot 1411), the location of many celebrity graves.

 Hunter's life was documented in Alberta Hunter: My Castle's Rockin (1988 TV movie), a documentary written by Chris Albertson and narrated by the pianist Billy Taylor, and in Cookin' at the Cookery, a biographical musical by Marion J. Caffey, which has toured the United States in recent years with Ernestine Jackson as Hunter.
 Hunter's life and relationship with Lottie Tyler are represented in the play Leaving the Blues by Jewelle Gomez, produced by the TOSOS theatre company in New York City in 2020.
 Rosalind Brown (from the original cast of Footloose and One Mo' Time) plays the role of Alberta Hunter in Leaving the Blues.

 Hunter was inducted to the Blues Hall of Fame in 2011 and the Memphis Music Hall of Fame in 2015.
 Hunter's comeback album, Amtrak Blues, was honored by the Blues Hall of Fame in 2009.